Annapolis Royal: Port Royal: founding of Canada's oldest permanent settlement

-In 1629, Scottish settlers, under the auspices of Sir William Alexander, established their settlement, known as Charles Fort, at the mouth of the Annapolis River.
-The settlement was transferred to the French under the terms of the Treaty of Saint-Germain-en-Laye in 1632 and 47 Scottish settlers, including men, women and children were removed, although some settlers remained.
-The settlement, under the French, soon became self-sufficient and grew modestly for nearly a century, though it was subject to frequent attacks and capture by English military forces or those of its New England colonists, only to be restored each time to French control by subsequent recapture or treaty stipulations.
+The French had been actively farming the land that Charles Fort occupied from as early as 1606, but it was in 1629 that the Scottish made the Fort and the adjacent lands the centre of their activity.
+The nascent Scottish settlement was transferred to the French under the terms of the Treaty of Saint-Germain-en-Laye in 1632 and 47 Scottish settlers, including men, women and children were removed, although some settlers remained.

+After 1632, Charles Fort, known again by its French name, Port Royal, soon became self-sufficient under the French and grew modestly for nearly a century.
+It was subject to frequent attacks and capture by English military forces or those of its New England colonists, only to be restored each time to French control by subsequent recapture or treaty stipulations.
 By 1671, the population grew to around 400.
-Acadia remained in French hands throughout most of the 17th century.
+Port Royal and Acadia remained in French hands throughout most of the 17th century.

-The seigneury of Port Royal was granted to Jean de Biencourt de Poutrincourt in 1604, although it was not exercised until 1605.
-This semi-feudal status of Port Royal and Annapolis Royal was in effect until 1733, but Seigneuresse Marie de Saint-Étienne de La Tour probably maintained the social status until her death in 1739.
-In 1733, Alexandre Le Borgne (1679-1744), the eldest surviving son of Seigneuresse Marie, petitioned to have the Seigenury restored to him, but was refused.
+The basis of land settlement by the French was through the Seigneury of Port Royal, which was granted to Jean de Biencourt de Poutrincourt in 1604.
+This semi-feudal status of Port Royal, and later Annapolis Royal, remained in effect until 1733.

-Creation of Annapolis Royal
+British conquest and renaming: the new capital of Nova Scotia

 In 1710, Port Royal was captured a final time from the French at the siege of Port Royal during Queen Anne's War, marking the British conquest of peninsular Nova Scotia.
-Queen Anne's War was the North American theatre the larger War of the Spanish Succession (1701–1714), fought between France and the Grand Alliance.
-The British named the town Annapolis Royal and Fort Anne after Queen Anne (1665–1714), the reigning monarch.
-Previously, under the French, the Annapolis River had been known as "Rivière Dauphin".
+The British named the town Annapolis Royal after Queen Anne (1665–1714), the reigning monarch.

-Siege of Annapolis Royal (1711)

-After success in the local Battle of Bloody Creek, 600 Acadians and native warriors attempted to retake the Acadian capital.
-Under the leadership of Bernard-Anselme d'Abbadie de Saint-Castin they descended on Annapolis Royal and laid siege to Fort Anne.
-The garrison had fewer than 200 men, but the attackers had no artillery and were thus unable to make an impression on the fort.
-They eventually dispersed, and Annapolis Royal remained in British hands for the remainder of Queen Anne's War.
+In 1711, despite a successful skirmish at Bloody Creek (near modern-day Bridgetown, Nova Scotia), a combined force of Acadians and Indigenous warriors led by Bernard-Anselme d'Abbadie de Saint-Castin failed to recapture Annapolis Royal and Fort Anne during a siege because they lacked artillery.

 Under the 1713 Treaty of Utrecht, Acadia was formally granted to Great Britain; however, the vague boundary definitions saw only the peninsular part of Nova Scotia granted to Great Britain.
-The next half-century would see great turbulence as Britain and France vied for dominance in Acadia and in North America more generally.
-The indigenous Mi'kmaq were not a party to the treaty.
+The next half-century would see great turbulence as Britain and France vied for dominance.

+From 1710 to 1749, the Governor of Nova Scotia was based at Annapolis Royal.
+In 1720, the Nova Scotia Council, the forerunner of the Nova Scotia House of Assembly, was formed at Annapolis Royal by Governor Richard Phillips.
+The Governor and Council would continue to govern from Annapolis Royal until the founding of Halifax in 1749.